keijiro/TimelineParticleControl/README.md

 - The [Inherit Velocity] module doesn't work with the Control Track.
 - It overrides the random seed number with the same value even if there are multiple particle systems under the hierarchy.
+- It uses the [fixed delta time] as a simulation interval.
+This is not ideal to get smooth animation.

 The custom track class (`ParticleSystemControlTrack`) contained in this example provides the following functionalities.